When is Dancing on Ice back on TV? Which celebrities have signed up? Who are the judges?

 “Having been involved with the show since its very first series, it holds a lot of special memories to me and I’m looking forward to working with this year’s celebrities as we start transforming them into skating stars,” she said.

-Dancing on Ice fans will remember will Barber had an on-screen spat with Gardiner in back in 2011, after he told her that ‘if her opinion mattered, she’d still be on the judging panel.’
+Dancing on Ice fans will remember will Barber had an on-screen spat with Gardiner back in 2011 after he told her that ‘if her opinion mattered, she’d still be on the judging panel.’
 Yikes.

 Could we expect fireworks next year?